inet-framework/inet/showcases/emulation/videostreaming/doc/index.rst

 We'll use INET's emulation feature to interface the real world (the host OS environment) with the simulation.
-INET has various modules which facilitate this interfacing, you can read about them in the :doc:`Emulation section </showcases/emulation/index>` of the showcases page.
+INET has various modules which facilitate this interfacing, you can read about them in the :doc:`Emulation section </users-guide/ch-emulation>` of the User's Guide.
 In this scenario, we'll use a real video application to stream a video file to another real video application.

 Note that this showcase requires the ``Emulation`` feature of the INET Framework to be turned on (it's off by default), and it only runs on Linux.

 | INET version: ``4.2``
 | Source files location: `inet/showcases/emulation/videostreaming <https://github.com/inet-framework/inet/tree/master/showcases/emulation/videostreaming>`__